ElenCrissy/elencristinafurgala_14_28022022/README.md

 - Clone it on your computer.
 - Run `npm install`
 - Run `npm run json-server` to connect to the back-end
-- The `npm start` command will allow you to run the project.
+- The `npm start` command will allow you to run the project

 ## 3. Use of the project